microsoft/autogen/website/docs/Installation.md

 pdm add pyautogen
 ```

-The following command will deactivate the current `poetry` environment:
+The following command will deactivate the current `pdm` environment:
 ```bash
 exit
 ```